 Most successful t shirts stick to a handful of garment colors.
 For example, think about how many t shirts you've seen -- which t-shirt colors were the most common?
 Odds are you've probably seen a lot of black tees (whereas something like a light blue is less common).

 There are a few factors that might influence your color choice.
 The first is your t shirt design.
 If you have a logo that's usually depicted in one color, you'll probably want to keep that color for brand consistency.
 Likewise, you could have your heart set on a shirt design in a particular color.
 Either way, this will influence your garment's color choice because a black logo on a black shirt will stand out as about as much as a polar bear in a blizzard.
 Instead, you should use black ink (or darker ink colors) on a light shirt.

-How color use helps a t-shirt design stand out (or sometimes doesn't)
+How color use helps a custom shirt design stand out (or sometimes doesn't)

 Are you familiar with color theory?
 Color is a surprisingly complicated subject.
 However, designing a t shirt doesn't require mastering that subject -- you just need to keep a few simple things in mind when designing an amazing t shirt.